hyperledger/iroha/client/README.md

 ## Description

-Iroha Client is a Rust Library wich encapsulates network related logic and gives users an ability to interact with Iroha Peers like they are non-distributed application.
+Iroha Client is a Rust Library wich encapsulates network related logic and gives users an ability to interact with Iroha Peers as if they were a non-distributed application.

 ### Features